Bridging the Usability Gap: Theoretical and Methodological Advances for Spectral Learning of Hidden Markov Models: Application: Backtesting on High Frequency Crypto-Currency Data

-These three metrics are standard mechanisms for evaluating the success of a trading strategy in finance.
-The annualized return shows the ability of a strategy to generate revenue and is the most straightforward metric.
-Sharpe ratio is the risk-adjusted return, or the return earned per unit of risk, where the standard deviation of return is viewed as the risk.
-In general, we can increase both the return and risk by borrowing money or adding leverage, so Sharpe ratio is a better metric than annualized return because it is not affected by the leverage effect.
-Maximum drawdown is the maximum percentage of decline from the peak.
+where $\overline{R}$ and $\widehat{std} (R)$ are the sample mean and standard deviation of the daily returns.
+The Sharpe ratio provides insight into the return earned per unit of risk.
+Lastly, we determined the maximum drawdown \citep{grossman1993mdd_1} which quantifies the largest peak-to-trough decline as a percentage.
 Since the financial data is leptokurtic, the maximum drawdown shows the outlier effect better than the Sharpe ratio which is purely based on the first and second order moments.
 A smaller maximum drawdown indicates that the method is less risky.